Lnferrari/Lnferrari/README.md

 # [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=&color=4EAE0A&width=400&height=75&lines=+Hi+there+%F0%9F%91%8B;I'm+Lucas+Ferrari;Full-stack+Developer)](https://git.io/typing-svg)

 _I'm a full stack developer looking to solve real world problems.
 I have a passion for learning and sharing my knowledge with others.
-If you found value in something I have created or in case you want to just get in touch, please feel free to reach me out_
+If you found value in something I have created or in case you want to just get in touch, please feel free to reach out to me!_

 - 🔭 I’m currently working on **[YouTube Clone](https://github.com/Lnferrari/youtube-clon)**